flippingmyworld/gatsboard/README.md

-# Gatsby FuncJam '21
+# The Funky GatsBoard - Gatsby FuncJam '21

-This example shows how to build a form with [react-hook-form](https://react-hook-form.com/) that submits to a Gatsby Function.
+This Web app let's you create soundboard from different sources (youtube, soundcloud, vimeo...).

 1.  **Start developing.**

-    To get started clone this repo locally and run `npm install` to add all necessary packages.
+    To get started clone this repo locally.
+    You need to create an Firebase account, with an empty collection named "boards" in  Firestore .Once you did that, add the appid and apiKey in an env.developement file like so:
     ```shell
-    cd examples/functions-basic-form
+    FIREBASE_apiKey=YourfirebaseapiKey
+    FIREBASE_appId=YourfirebaseappId
+    ```

+    and run

+    ```shell
     npm install
     npm run develop
     ```

-2.  **Open the code and start customizing!**

-    Your site is now running at http://localhost:8000!
-You can use the UI on the index page to test the functions or directly access them at http://localhost:8000/api/form

-    Try editing the function in `src/api/form.ts` or form at `src/pages/index.js`

 3.  **Deploy**